zhaoyul/aposd-vs-clean-code/README.md

 * A suite of tests that you trust with your life, and therefore supports fearless refactoring.

 However, you asked me which of these advantages TDD might have over _your_ preferred method.
 That depends on how big you make those larger units you described.
-The important thing to me is to keep the cycle time short, and to prevents entanglements that block testability.
+The important thing to me is to keep the cycle time short, and to prevent entanglements that block testability.

 It seem to me that working in small units that you immediately write tests for after the fact can give you all the above advantages, so long as you are very careful to test every aspect of the code you just wrote.
 I think a disciplined programmer could effectively work that way.
 Indeed, I think such a programmer would produce code that I could not distiguish from code written by another programmer following TDD.